The record books confirm Mark Skaife as one of the most successful drivers in Australian Touring Cars/ V8 Supercars history.

-During his 22 years behind the wheel he has accomplished unparalleled motorsport achievements – five time Championship winner, six Bathurst 1000 victories, three Australian Drivers Championships.
+During his 22 years behind the wheel, Mark Skaife has accomplished unparalleled motorsport achievements – five time Championship winner, six Bathurst 1000 victories, three Australian Drivers Championships.

 Developing the concept and project managing the Supercars ‘Car of the Future’ program, Mark has led an influx of new manufacturers into the Championship including Nissan, Mercedes-Benz and Volvo.
 He served as the inaugural Chairman of the Supercars Commission until the end of 2013.

+In 2014, Mark was recognised for his contribution and achievements in Supercars by being inducted into the Hall of Fame alongside the sport’s great champions.
 Mark was the designer of the Supercars street circuits in Townsville, Sydney and the revised layout on the Gold Coast and New Zealand.
-He is also responsible for th successful Newcastle street race circuit.
+He is also responsible for the successful Newcastle street race circuit.

 Since retiring from driving, Mark has worked as a commentator and presenter for the Supercar series for both the Seven Network and Fox Sports.
 He remains an integral voice within the sport and a polished media performer and keynote speaker.